-- (a) Methods of measurement.
+(a) Methods of measurement.
 Maximum building heights specified in this code are measured in two ways, as shown in Figure 34-1-a.
-Both measurement methods apply to each building. - (1) Measured in stories, the height includes enclosed or unenclosed space at ground level as the first story, provided it is six feet or more in height. - a.
-Space within a roofline that is entirely non-habitable shall not be considered to be a separate story, for example overhead space enclosed by a cathedral ceiling, cupola, or similar roof enclosure. - b.
-Any single story cannot exceed 16 feet in height, including structural members, except that the first story may be taller if required to comply with any regulation in this code.

-- (2) Measured in feet, the height is the vertical distance between the base flood elevation (BFE), as established by the maps described in § 6-408, and the top of the structural members that serve as the ceiling for the highest habitable story of the building. - a.
+Both measurement methods apply to each building.

+- (1) Measured in stories, the height includes enclosed or unenclosed space at ground level as the first story, provided it is six feet or more in height. - a.
+Space within a roofline that is entirely non-habitable shall not be considered to be a separate story, for example overhead space enclosed by a cathedral ceiling, cupola, or similar roof enclosure. - Any single story cannot exceed 16 feet in height, including structural members, unless greater height is required at ground level by floodplain regulations. - (2) Measured in feet, the height is the vertical distance between the base flood elevation (BFE), as established by the maps described in § 6-408, and the top of the structural members that serve as the ceiling for the highest habitable story of the building.

+- a.
 Where ceilings are sloped, height is measured to the highest vertical point on a wall of the highest habitable story of the building. - b.
 For parking garages, height is measured to the top of the structural members of the highest ceiling, or if parking is allowed on the roof level, to the highest point on the rooftop parking level. - c.
-When determining maximum building heights only, base flood elevation (BFE). means the minimum required elevation for a property as established by the floodplain maps described in § 6-408, or the minimum 100-year storm elevation as established by the Florida Department of Environmental Protection for structures seaward of the 1991 coastal construction control line, whichever is higher for a particular property.
+When determining maximum building heights only, base flood elevation (BFE). means the minimum required elevation for a property as established by the floodplain maps described in § 6-408, or the minimum 100-year storm elevation as established by the Florida Department of Environmental Protection for structures seaward of the 1991 coastal construction control line, whichever is higher for a particular property. - d.
+On July 31, 2006, FEMA released maps showing preliminary BFE increases that could become mandatory in 2007.
+Landowners who voluntarily meet the higher elevations shown on the preliminary FEMA maps may increase their maximum building height by the same amount.